datawire/bakerstreet-docker-template/README.md

 1. Clone or fork this repository.

-The project is setup with the expectation that developers will modify or replace certain files within the project and ultimately beyond experimentation will commit the project and subsequent changes to their own VCS repository.
+The project is set up with the expectation that developers will modify or replace certain files within the project as they experiment, and ultimately they will commit the project with subsequent changes to their own VCS repository.

 2. Open the Makefile and edit the top handful of lines: